FOR CLEAN WATER AND POLLINATORS

 In the summer of 2016, Metro Blooms and its partners began installing native plants along boulevards around Redeemer Lutheran Church in the Harrison neighborhood of Minneapolis.
 Ash trees had already been removed from the boulevards, following the Minneapolis Park and Recreation Board’s plan to address emerald ash borer.

 By excavating the boulevards after the removal of trees, we loosened the heavily compacted soil and created swales where there used to be berms.
-This allowed water to collect in, instead of run off the boulevard, and should benefit the trees that will be planted in the spring.
+This diverted stormwater, which soaked into the swale instead of running off the boulevard into storm sewers.

 In short, we turned boulevards shaped like this: